Vgarcan/CodeInstitute-proj03-v002/README.md

     - <img src="xemijobs/static/imgs/readme-pics/txt-filetype-icon.ico" width="18px"> `requirements.txt` (List of Python dependencies)
     - <img src="xemijobs/static/imgs/readme-pics/txt-filetype-icon.ico" width="18px"> `runtime.txt` (Specifies Python version for deployment)

 ### CSS Management for Project Structure

+In our project, we have opted to use a single CSS file, `styles.css`, for managing all the styling across the application.
+Initially, we experimented with injecting CSS through Jinja templates, but we encountered significant issues due to the use of CSS variables.
+These variables are defined within `styles.css`, and their proper functioning is crucial for the consistent application of themes across the site.

+By consolidating all styles into one file, we ensure that the management of themes is straightforward.
+If we need to switch themes or make adjustments, we only need to modify this single CSS file, allowing for a seamless transition to a completely new look and feel for the entire application.
+This approach not only simplifies maintenance but also reinforces our commitment to code reuse and consistency.

+Moreover, having a single CSS file helps us avoid the complications associated with the injection of styles using Jinja, ensuring that our CSS variables work as intended throughout the application.

 ## Wireframes